Skip to Main Content

 Costs for AAb screening vary by health plan, benefit design, and test.
 Please check with the health plan to confirm costs for patients.

 n=15,000.
-Analysis has been conducted using longitudinal access and adjudication data Medical and Remittance data from May 2023 to April 2024.
+Analysis has been conducted using LAAD Medical and Remittance data from May 2023 to April 2024.
 Includes commercial claims with one of the following current procedural technology (CPT) codes: 86341 and/or 86337.
 Note: the analysis does not differentiate between the number of AAbs tested within each claim.7

 Screening and monitoring guide for patients